rxweb/rxweb.io/docs/reactive-form-validators/decorators/propArray.md

 If the client property name and server property name is different.
 Then to bind the server property name of propArray to client side.

 <div component="app-example-runner" ref-component="app-propArray-server" title="Binding server side name with propArray" key="server"></div>

+# PropArray based on allowMaxIndex
+It is used when you want to validate number of index added in proprArray.
+You need to specify it in `allowMaxIndex` property.

+<div component="app-example-runner" ref-component="app-propArray-maxindex" title="PropArray based on allowMaxIndex" key="maxindex"></div>